Council’s Environmental Health Unit consists of trained public health professionals and experienced administrative support staff.

 EPA has guidelines for other types of noise to assist local government in resolving complaints.
 These guidelines cover noise from construction sites, domestic refuse collections, commercial and industrial noise, and motor vehicles.

-Further information can be obtained by visiting EPA Noise publications and resources.
+Further information can be obtained by visiting EPA Summary of Noise Regulations.

 Bird Scare Guns